Abhiswain97/DryBeanClassification/README.md

 ### App is deployed at: [DryBeanClassifer](https://share.streamlit.io/abhiswain97/diploma_thesis/app.py).
 Check it out !

 - The app is deployed on share.streamlit.io.
-- For making predictions using the `Vanilla_Net`.
-The tensorflow model is served at heroku container services using tensorflow serving.
+- For making predictions using the `Vanilla_Net`, the tensorflow model is served at heroku container services using tensorflow serving.
 - The app makes calls to the served model to get predictions.

 <p align="center">